Get Rates Near You!

 Methodology

-Data on taxes and income levels came from the IRS while figures for the adult population of each state and the District of Columbia came from the U.S. Census Bureau.
+The IRS provided data on taxes and income levels, while the U.S. Census Bureau provided data for the adult population of each state and the District of Columbia.

 The tax burden as a percentage of income was calculated by dividing the total taxes in each state by the declared income on tax returns from those states.
-The 5-year percentage increase was calculated by comparing the per capita tax burden from this year with the per capita tax burden from the original study conducted in 2015.
+The 5-year percentage increase was calculated by comparing this year’s per capita tax burden with the per capita tax burden from the original study conducted in fiscal year 2015.

 Tax Preparation Fees: What It Costs to Get Your Taxes Done